steveruddell/vuesume/README.md

 ## Features

-* All the standard CV whirligigs.
+* All the standard CV whirligigs and more.

-* Timeline view for all CV components.
+## Using

+To display or hide a section, toggle the *display* value in cv.json.

+Fill out cv.json as desired, and shuffle the sections in mainpage.html.

+## Theming

+Edit the HTML files in /static/theme/base

+## Deployment

+No-fuss deployment to Firebase or Heroku.

 ## Build Setup